Neferkare I

-Neferkara I (Ancient Egyptian Nefer-Ka-Ra; which means “beautiful soul of Ra” or “the soul of Ra is perfect”, also spelled as Neferka and, alternatively, Aaka) is the cartouche name of a king (pharaoh) who is said to have ruled during the 2nd Dynasty of Ancient Egypt.
-The exact length of his reign is unknown since the Turin canon lacks the years of rulership and the ancient Egyptian priest Manetho suggests that Neferkara's reign lasted 25 years.
+Neferkare I also spelled Neferkara I (Ancient Egyptian Nefer-Ka-Ra; which means "beautiful soul of Ra" or "the soul of Ra is perfect", also spelled as Neferka and, alternatively, Aaka) is the cartouche name of a king (pharaoh) who is said to have ruled during the 2nd Dynasty of Ancient Egypt.
+The exact length of his reign is unknown since the Turin canon lacks the years of rulership and the ancient Egyptian priest Manetho suggests that Neferkare's reign lasted 25 years.
 Egyptologists evaluate his statement as a misinterpretation or exaggeration.

 Name sources

-Although the name “Neferkara” appears in the Abydos King list several times, this very Pharaoh according to Jürgen von Beckerath and several others is not depicted here.
+Although the name "Neferkare" appears in the Abydos King list several times, this very Pharaoh according to Jürgen von Beckerath and several others is not depicted here.
 It is assumed that the 19th entry in this list is to be assigned to a much later Pharaoh Huni whose nomen presumably was Neferka.

-The name “Neferkara” however appears in the Saqqara King list.
+The name "Neferkare" however appears in the Saqqara King list.
 The Turin Royal Canon lists a king's name which is disputed for its uncertain reading.
-Egyptologists such as Alan H. Gardiner read “Aaka”, whilst other Egyptologists, such as Beckenrath, read “Neferka”.
-Both kinglists describe Neferkara I as the immediate successor of King Senedj and as the predecessor of King Neferkasokar.
+Egyptologists such as Alan H. Gardiner read "Aaka", whilst other Egyptologists, such as Beckenrath, read "Neferka".
+Both kinglists describe Neferkare I as the immediate successor of King Senedj and as the predecessor of King Neferkasokar.

 Identity

-There is no contemporary name source for this king and no Horus name could be connected to Neferkara I up to this day.
-In contrast, Egyptologists such as Kim Ryholt believe that Neferkara/Neferka was identical to a sparsely attested king named Sneferka, which is also thought to be a name used by King Qa'a (the last ruler of the 1st dynasty) for a short time only.
-Ryholt thinks that Ramesside scribes misleadingly added the symbol of the sun to the name “(S)neferka”, ignoring the fact that the sun itself was no object of divine adoration yet during the 2nd dynasty.
-For a comparison he points to cartouche names such as Neferkara II from the kinglist of Abydos and Nebkara I from the Sakkara table.
+There is no contemporary name source for this king and no Horus name could be connected to Neferkare I up to this day.
+In contrast, Egyptologists such as Kim Ryholt believe that Neferkare/Neferka was identical to a sparsely attested king named Sneferka, which is also thought to be a name used by King Qa'a (the last ruler of the 1st dynasty) for a short time only.
+Ryholt thinks that Ramesside scribes misleadingly added the symbol of the sun to the name "(S)neferka", ignoring the fact that the sun itself was no object of divine adoration yet during the 2nd dynasty.
+For a comparison he points to cartouche names such as Neferkare II from the kinglist of Abydos and Nebkare I from the Sakkara table.

-Aidan Dodson equated Neferkara with Seth-Peribsen.
+Aidan Dodson equated Neferkare with Seth-Peribsen.

-The ancient historian Manetho called Neferkara I “Népherchêres” and reported that during this king's rulership “the Nile was flowing with honey for eleven days”.
+The ancient historian Manetho called Neferkare I "Népherchêres" and reported that during this king's rulership "the Nile was flowing with honey for eleven days".
 Egyptologists think that this collocation was meant to show that the realm was flourishing under King Nephercheres.